UBC-MDS/programming-in-python-for-data-science/slides/module2_21.md

 ---

-but then it is essentially the same thing as calling the statistic `mean()` on the dataframe.
+This is essentially the same thing as calling the statistic `mean()` on the dataframe.

 ``` python
 df.mean()